Skip to content

 Registering a centre-id

-Registration of a WIS2 Node requires the designation of a “centre-id” - a mandatory field in the discovery metadata.
+Registration of a WIS2 Node requires the designation of a “centre-id” - a mandatory element in the identifier of a dataset (property “metadata-id” in the discovery metadata).
 A centre-id is proposed by the provider of the MeteoGate Data Supply service and endorsed by the WMO Secretariat.
-It is a single identifier consisting of a top-level domain (TLD) and a centre name and represents the data publisher, distributor or issuing centre of a given dataset or data product/granule (see the Manual on WIS, Volume II – Appendix D. WIS2 Topic Hierarchy).
+It is a single identifier consisting of a top-level domain (TLD) and a centre name and represents the data publisher, distributor or issuing centre of a given dataset (see the Manual on WIS, Volume II – Appendix D. WIS2 Topic Hierarchy).

-For example, uk-metoffice-nmc would represent the National Meteorological Centre (NMC) operated by Met Office, the United Kingdom’s National Meteorological service.
+For example, “uk-metoffice-nmc” represents the National Meteorological Centre (NMC) operated by Met Office, the United Kingdom’s National Meteorological service.

 Assessing and accepting the WIS2 Node

-WMO designates Global Information System Centres (GISC) to coordinate and manage data sharing within WIS2.
-As part of the WIS2 Node registration, the relevant GISC will assess readiness of the WIS2 Node for inclusion in WIS2.
+WMO designates Global Information System Centres (GISC) to coordinate and manage data sharing within WIS 2.0.
+When you register your Data Supply Component as a WIS2 Node registration, your GISC will assess its readiness for inclusion into WIS 2.0.

-• GISC-Offenbach: Germany + Austria, Bosnia & Herzegovina, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, EUMETSAT, Finland, Greece, Hungary, Israel, Italy, Jordan, Kenya, Latvia, Lithuania, Montenegro, North Macedonia, Norway, Poland, Romania, Serbia, Slovakia, Sweden, Switzerland, Turkey
+Areas of responsibility for European GISCs are given below: - GISC-Offenbach: Germany + Austria, Bosnia & Herzegovina, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, EUMETSAT, Finland, Greece, Hungary, Israel, Italy, Jordan, Kenya, Latvia, Lithuania, Montenegro, North Macedonia, Norway, Poland, Romania, Serbia, Slovakia, Sweden, Switzerland, Türkiye. - GISC-Toulouse: France (& Clipperton, French Guyana, Guadeloupe, St Martin, St Barthelemy, Kerguelen Islands, La Reunion, Martinique, St Pierre & Miquelon, Wallis & Futuna) + Algeria, Belgium, Luxemburg, Monaco, Portugal, Spain. - GISC-Exeter: UK (& British Antarctic Survey, Ascension, Bermuda, Gibraltar, Pitcairn Islands, St Helena) + ECMWF, Ireland, Iceland, Netherlands.

-The GISC will also be able to provide guidance on choosing the right WMO Data Policy (Core or Recommended), and if needed, the WIS2 topic(s) for notification messages.
-For more info, see Manual on WIS, Volume II – Appendix D. WIS2 Topic Hierarchy.
+The GISC will also be able to provide guidance on choosing the right WMO Data Policy (Core or Recommended), and the correct WIS2 Topic Hierarchy on which to publish Notifications (see Topic Hierarchy for Message Publication for details).

 Integrating the Data Supply with MeteoGate and WIS2 components